 SPLP will bear (or reimburse the Manager with respect to) all its reasonable costs and expenses of the managed entities, the Manager, SPH GP or their affiliates, including but not limited to: legal, tax, accounting, auditing, consulting, administrative, compliance, investor relations costs related to being a public entity rendered for SPLP or SPH GP, as well as expenses incurred by the Manager and SPH GP which are reasonably necessary for the performance by the Manager of its duties and functions under the Management Agreement and certain other expenses incurred by managers, officers, employees and agents of the Manager or its affiliates on behalf of SPLP.
 Reimbursable expenses incurred by the Manager in connection with its provision of services under the Management Agreement were approximately \$4,627 and \$4,535 during the years ended December 31, 2023 and 2022, respectively, of which \$4,623 and \$4,493 was reimbursement for executive travel during the years ended December 31, 2023 and 2022, respectively.
-Unpaid amounts for reimbursable expenses were approximately \$2,185 and \$2,427 at December 31, 2023 and 2022, respectively.
+Unpaid amounts for reimbursable expenses were approximately \$2,185 and \$2,427 at December 31, 2023 and 2022, respectively, and are included in Payables to related parties on the Company's consolidated balance sheets.